 Students who have interest in a specific scientific research project should include this information in the Personal Statement area of the application.
 While we attempt to match students with mentors in accordance with declared interests, this is based on faculty availability and may not be feasible in all circumstances.

-You may apply starting December 1, 2022, through Slate.
-Applications will be accepted through Tuesday, January 31, 2023, at 11:59 p.m.
+You may apply here starting November 27, 2024.
+Applications will be accepted through January 17, 2024, at 11:59 p.m.
 CST.
-Trainee applications will be reviewed beginning in mid-December, and invitations to participate will be sent to selected applicants in order to give participants time to complete the Summer Research Experience trainee appointment process.
+Trainee applications will be reviewed and invitations to participate will be sent to selected applicants in order to give participants time to complete the Summer Research Experience trainee appointment process.

-The Slate database will allow applicants to fill out the Student Trainee Inquiry forms, and the following information will be required from all candidates invited to join the 2023 summer program:
+The database will allow applicants to fill out the Student Trainee Inquiry forms, and the following information will be required from all candidates invited to join the 2024 summer program:

 - Personal information, including contact information and mailing address